 More of the beauty and rich heritage culture of Ahmedabad could be explored by taking a heritage walk.
 Wondering what is that?
 Heritage Walk Ahmedabad supported by Ahmedabad Municipal Corporation is organized to make people aware of the heart of the Ahmedabad city.
 The walk starts from at 8AM from Kalupur Swaminarayan temple and ends at Jumma (jama) masjid by 10AM to 10:30AM.
 It covers altogether 20 destinations in around 2 hours and 30 minutes.
 Recently, one more heritage walk has announced by the authority during night time.
 It starts at 8:45PM from Sidi Saiyyed Mosque and ends at around 10 PM at Manek Chowk.
 Checkout last portion of this article to learn about night heritage walk in Ahmedabad.

-Ahmedabad Heritage Walk Timing & Fees
+Ahmedabad Heritage Walk Timing, Packages and Fees

 Ahmedabad Heritage walk are conducted in different timing and different routes.
 And the above mentioned route is highly recommended for the people who want to experience the real heritage of the city.
 Here is the brief about above route walk timing and tickets: